BrazenCloud/ActionBuilder/README.md

 ## Explanation

-- Name: The name to give the action.
+- **Name**: The name to give the action.
-- Description: The description to give the action.
+- **Description**: The description to give the action.
-- OperatingSystems: An array of operating systems to make the Action compatible with.
+- **OperatingSystems**: An array of operating systems to make the Action compatible with.
 Currently supports: Windows and Linux
-- Command: The command to call to execute the Action.
+- **Command**: The command to call to execute the Action.
-- ExtraFolders: An array of paths.
+- **ExtraFolders**: An array of paths.
 Each path will be copied to the root of the generated Action.
 If you need to supply OS specific files, be sure they are in an OS specific folder such as 'Windows' or 'Linux'.
-- IncludeParametersParameter: If true, the generated Action will include a string parameter that, when filled, will pass those values to the command as arguments.
+- **IncludeParametersParameter**: If true, the generated Action will include a string parameter that, when filled, will pass those values to the command as arguments.
-- ParametersParameterDescription: The description to place on the Parameters parameter.
+- **ParametersParameterDescription**: The description to place on the Parameters parameter.
-- DefaultParameters: The default arguments to pass to the command.
+- **DefaultParameters**: The default arguments to pass to the command.
 If no other parameters are specified and this field has value, this will be the only command that runs.
-- RedirectCommandOutput: If true, this will redirect stdout from the command to a text file in the results folder.
+- **RedirectCommandOutput**: If true, this will redirect stdout from the command to a text file in the results folder.
-- ParameterLogic: One of three options: Combine, All, or One.
+- **ParameterLogic**: One of three options: Combine, All, or One.
 See below for details.
-- ActionParameters: An array of parameters to generate.
+- **ActionParameters**: An array of parameters to generate.
 See below for details.

 ### Action Parameters